Frequently Asked Questions

 Q41: I need to submit an amended return for a Form 5500 that was previously submitted on paper to EFAST.
 How do I file an amended return/report under EFAST2?

 You would have to submit an entire Form 5500, including any schedules and attachments, electronically through EFAST2.
 See question 4.

 Q42: Can the general public view Form 5500 and Form 5500-SF filings online?

 Nearly all filings submitted through EFAST2, including schedules and attachments, are available to the general public through the DOL Website www.efast.dol.gov.
 You do not need to register for electronic credentials or log in to the EFAST2 Website to access the EFAST2 public disclosure Website.
 There are some filings that will not be disclosed on the Website.
-For example, if EFAST2 recognizes that a filer amended their filing, only the most recent (the amended) filing would be displayed on the Website.
-The original filing would not be displayed.
-Also, filings by “one-participant” plans permitted to use the Form 5500-SF in lieu of the Form 5500-EZ to satisfy their filing requirements that check the “one-participant plan” box in Part I line A will not be publicly displayed on the Web site.
-Filings that are not shown on the EFAST2 Web site may be available through the public disclosure room.
-Filings that were submitted through the original paper-based EFAST system will not be disclosed on the EFAST2 Web site, but will continue to be available through the public disclosure system.
+For example, if EFAST2 recognizes that a filer amended their filing, only the most recent (the amended) filing may be displayed on the Website.
+The original filing may not be displayed.
+Also, filings by "one-participant" or "foreign" plans permitted to use the Form 5500-SF in lieu of the Form 5500-EZ to satisfy their filing requirements that check the "one-participant plan" or "foreign plan" box in Part I line A will not be publicly displayed on the Website.
+Filings that are not shown on the EFAST2 Website may be available through the public disclosure room.
+Filings that were submitted through the original paper-based EFAST system will not be disclosed on the EFAST2 Website, but will continue to be available through the public disclosure system.

 Q43: How soon would EFAST2 filings become available to the public?

 The EFAST2 Website generally will be able to display submitted filings within one day of receipt.
 The public disclosure room will have filings in approximately that same amount of time.